 Director is the base class for directors that implement models of computation.
 Each such director is associated with a domain.
-We have defined in Ptolemy II directors that implement continuous-time modeling (ODE solvers), process networks, synchronous dataflow, discrete-event modeling, and communicating sequential processes.
+As explained above, we have defined in Ptolemy II directors that implement continuous-time modeling (ODE solvers), process networks, synchronous dataflow, discreteevent modeling, and communicating sequential processes.

-1.6.3 Domains
+1.5.3 Domains

 The domains in Ptolemy II are subpackages of the ptolemy.domains package.
-The more mature and frequently used domains are shown in figure 1.9.
-The experimental domains and less commonly used domains are not shown, but the examples in figure 1.9 are illustrative of their structure.
+The more mature and frequently used domains are shown in figure 1.17.
+The experimental domains and less commonly used domains are not shown, but the examples in figure 1.17 are illustrative of their structure.
 These packages generally contain a kernel subpackage, which defines classes that extend those in the actor or kernel packages of Ptolemy II.
 The lib subpackage, when it exists, includes domain-specific actors.

-1.6.4 Library Packages
+1.5.4 Library Packages

 Most domains extend classes in the actor package to give a specific semantic interpretation to an interconnection of actors.
 It is possible, and strongly encouraged, to define actors in such a way that they can operate in multiple domains.
-Such actors are said to be domain polymorphic.
-Actor that are domain polymorphic are organized in the packages shown in figure 1.10.
+Such actors are said to be domain polymorphic [74].
+Actors that are domain polymorphic are organized in the packages shown in figure 1.18.
 These packages are briefly described below:

-actor.lib This package is the main library of polymorphic actors.

-actor.lib.comm

-This is a library of actors for modeling communications systems.

-actor.lib.conversions

-This package provides domain polymorphic actors that convert data between different types.

-actor.lib.gui This package is a library of polymorphic actors with user interface components, such as plotters.

-actor.lib.hoc This package is a library of higher-order components, which are components that construct portions of a model.

-actor.lib.image

-This package is a library of image processing actors.

-actor.lib.io This package provides file I/O.

-actor.lib.io.comm

-This package provides an actor that communicate via the serial ports.
+actor.corba This package includes actors and infrastructure for distributed models that use CORBA. actor.lib This package is the main library of polymorphic actors. actor.lib.com m This is a library of actors for modeling communications systems. actor.lib.conv versions This package provides domain polymorphic actors that convert data between dif- ferent types. actor.lib.gui This package is a library of polymorphic actors with user interface components, such as plotters. actor.lib.hoc This package is a library of higher-order components, which are components that construct portions of a model. actor.lib.imag ge This package is a library of image processing actors that does not depend on JAI or JMF. actor.lib.io This package provides file I/O. actor.lib.io.co mm This package provides an actor that communicate via the serial ports.
 This actor works only under Windows.

-actor.lib.jai This is a library of image processing actors based on the Java advanced imaging API.
+actor.lib.jai This is a library of image processing actors based on the Java advanced imaging (JAI) API.